djuseeq/Ch376msc/README.md

 # Arduino library for CH376 file manage control chip
 Support read/write files on USB flash drive.
-The chip support FAT16, FAT32 and FAT12 file system
+The chip support FAT12, FAT16 and FAT32 file system

 ## Getting Started
-Configure the jumpers on the module depending on which communication protocol you are using
+Configure the jumpers on the module depending on which communication protocol you are using(see API reference)

 ![Alt text](extras/JumperSelect.png?raw=true "Setting")

 ## Versioning
-v1.4.1 Dec 15, 2019
+v1.4.1 Dec 19, 2019
-  - supports SAM and SAMD architectures(testing is required, ESP?) - issue #11
+  - supports more architectures(compile ok, physical testing is required SPI,UART) - issue #11
   - constructor update (BUSY pin is not longer used)
   - improved logic to the mount/unmount flash drive
+  - directory support ( cd(); function )
+  - use advanced file listing with (*) wildcard character(API reference, listDir() function)

 v1.4.0 Sep 26, 2019
   - new functions